Aaron Titus: WebAssign

-While studying for his Ph.D. at NCSU in the 1990s, Titus worked as a teaching assistant for physics professor John Risley (Ph.D.) who shared Titus' vision for incorporating technology into education.
-In relation to this, Titus created an online learning and homework service named "PhysWeb" in 1996, which in addition to accepting and grading homework submissions, included animated demonstrations for solving problems.
+While studying for his Ph.D. at NCSU in the 1990s, Titus worked as a teaching assistant for physics professor John Risley, who shared Titus's vision for incorporating technology into education.
+In relation to this, Titus created an online learning and homework service named "PhysWeb" in 1996, a service which included animated demonstrations for solving problems.
 The service, however, only worked with multiple choice questions.
-In the summer of 1996, Titus showcased the service at an American Association of Physics Teachers (AAPT) meeting, during which, Titus spoke with a visiting professor from North Park University in Chicago, Illinois, named Larry Martin, who had created an online learning and homework service of his own named "WWWAssign".
+In the summer of 1996, Titus showcased the service at an American Association of Physics Teachers (AAPT) meeting.
+After the presentation, Titus spoke with a visiting professor from North Park University in Chicago, Illinois, named Larry Martin, who had created an online learning and homework service of his own called "WWWAssign".
 Martin's service notably generated random numbers for homework questions, allowing students to work together on similar problems, but requiring them to calculate an answer with their own numbers to submit.
 With both services offering features the other lacked, NCSU recruited Martin for a two-year sabbatical to work with Titus to create a combined service.
-With the project supervised by Professor Risley, Titus' database structure and Martin's code were combined to co-create the first version of WebAssign in the autumn of 1997.
+With the project supervised by Professor Risley, Titus's database structure and Martin's code were combined to co-create the first version of WebAssign in the autumn of 1997.
 The combined service produced randomized numbers in questions, and allowed students to view upcoming due dates for homework, gain immediate feedback on answers, and access online tutorials for help with problems: features not previously possible through paper homework.
 Despite only featuring about 1,000 questions total at the time of launch, a number of STEM professors at NCSU adopted the service.
-Early feedback from professors who pioneered the service helped Titus and Martin find and fix software bugs, including allowing infinite submission attempts on questions without penalty.
+Early feedback from professors who pioneered the service helped Titus and Martin find and fix software bugs, including one that allowed infinite submission attempts on questions without penalty.